open-telemetry/opentelemetry-operator/README.md

 ### Target Allocator

 The OpenTelemetry Operator comes with an optional component, the [Target Allocator](/cmd/otel-allocator/README.md) (TA).
 When creating an OpenTelemetryCollector Custom Resource (CR) and setting the TA as enabled, the Operator will create a new deployment and service to serve specific `http_sd_config` directives for each Collector pod as part of that CR.
-It will also change the Prometheus receiver configuration in the CR, so that it uses the [http_sd_config](https://prometheus.io/docs/prometheus/latest/http_sd/) from the TA.
+It will also rewrite the Prometheus receiver configuration in the CR, so that it uses the deployed target allocator.
 The following example shows how to get started with the Target Allocator:

 ```yaml
 apiVersion: opentelemetry.io/v1alpha1